Hello, Namaste Foodies!

 A bit About ME

-In my previous life, I was a restaurateur and a part-time cook.
+Before starting a food blog, I was a restaurateur and a part-time cook where I learnt about various regional cuisines, the importance of spices used to flavour the dishes.
 Kind and friendly chefs helped me to improve my cooking skills and gain the confidence to use shortcuts in the kitchen to make life easier.
 I’ve adapted a few simple techniques and tactics that helped me to take my cooking skills to the next level.

 About the BLOG